jisshub/Sass-Crash-Course/README.md

 ## Using mixin

-- micxin is like a function that returns nothing.
+- mixin is like a function that returns nothing.

 **style.scss**